 The more mindful you can be about other people’s financial situations, the better people will treat you.
 In fact, I encourage you to be more humble and seem less knowledgeable than you really are to get ahead.
 The people who are shouting from their rooftops about how rich they are aren’t as happy as the people who feel no need to do the same.

-Readers, what are some more examples when forsaking Stealth Wealth is OK?
+Readers, what are some more examples that will allow people to forsake Stealth Wealth?
 Do you qualify for two or more of the items above?